Let’s Talk about the Girls!

 Bridget

-Bridget is a sweet girl.
 She’s a bit more on the independent side.
 Enjoys being with her people but on her terms.
-She’s not really interested in playing with a ball but give her some water and this girl couldn’t be happier.
+She’s not really interested in playing with a ball, but give her some water and this girl couldn’t be happier.
+Even a mud puddle, if you have one, she will find it and she will absolutely wallow in it!